The least common multiple of random sets of positive integers: Introduction

 \section{Introduction}

-The function $\psi(n)=\log \lcm \left \{k:\ 1\le k\le n \right\}$ was introduced by Chebyshev in his study of the distribution of the prime numbers.
-It is a well known fact that the asymptotic relation $\psi(n)\sim n$ is equivalent to the Prime Number Theorem, which was finally proved by Hadamard and de la Vall\'ee Poussin.
-Chebyshev's function can be generalized to $\psi_f(n)=\log \lcm \left \{f(k):\ 1\le f(k)\le n \right\}$ for a given polynomial $f(x)\in \mathbb{Z}[x]$ and it is natural to try to obtain the asymptotic behavior for $\psi_f(n)$.
-Some progress has been made in this direction.
-In~\cite{B}, the Prime Number Theorem for arithmetic progressions is exploited to get the asymptotic estimate when $f(x)=a_1x+a_0$ is a linear polynomial:
+The function $\psi(n)=\log \lcm \left \{m:\ 1\le m\le n \right\}$ was introduced by Chebyshev in his study on the distribution of the prime numbers.
+It is a well known fact that the asymptotic relation $\psi(n)\sim n$ is equivalent to the Prime Number Theorem, which was proved independently by J. Hadamard and C.J. de la Vall\'ee Poussin.